Last updated on June 6th, 2022 at 01:37 pm

 The beauty of this salad is that the measures can be tweaked to suit your taste.
 I love preserved lemon and would add it by spoonful if left unchecked but not everyone loves its sour, saltiness - if that's the case you could simply add a little lemon zest to the salad and perhaps a scattering of capers.

-Clean and simple, this salad contains only chickpeas, cauliflower, mint and red onion (again if you don’t like the onion, leave it out) but those ingredients are brought together with a beautifully balance, slightly spiced cumin and sumac vinaigrette.
+Clean and simple, this salad contains only chickpeas, cauliflower, mint and red onion (again if you don’t like the onion, leave it out) but those ingredients are brought together with a beautifully balanced, slightly spiced cumin and sumac vinaigrette.
 I am not going to lie, I eat this salad straight from the mixing bowl, sometimes it makes it to the table, sometimes not.

-While you can use canned chickpeas, I have to say it does make a noticeable difference to the taste compared to prepared dried chickpeas.
+While you can use canned chickpeas, I have to say it does make a noticeable difference to the taste compared with prepared dried chickpeas.
 In a pinch, canned chickpeas will do to save time but if you get a chance to prepare them from scratch, I totally recommend it.
-It’s super easy and the result is so good.
+It's super easy and the result is so good.
 I have instructions on how to cook chickpeas from scratch in this recipe for my walk -away chickpea tomato and spinach curry.

 And finally, a word on mint.
 This salad loves mint so forget the less is more mantra; go hard with the mint, you won't regret it.

 This roast chickpea cauliflower bowl with preserved lemon and mint makes my tastebuds sing.
 When I create dishes that make me smile or have the family going back for more I feel a little brave flame fluttering.
 People eat my food and…sometimes they really like it.
 Maybe enough to buy the book.
 If I don’t put it out there, it has no chance of ever happening.
 So, it’s out there.